Shandon, Argyll and Bute: West Shandon House

+The engineer Robert Napier became a leading designer and builder of steam engines for ships, and in 1833 bought land near Carnban Point where, by the 1841 census, he had a substantial house called West Shannon built for his family.
+His business expanded into shipbuilding and he bought more land, then had a palatial residence designed by John Thomas Rochead in Scots–Jacobethan style built there in 1851, using high quality sandstone brought from Bishopbriggs via the Forth and Clyde Canal.
+This prominent landmark was renowned for housing Napier's extensive art collection.
+It was bought by a consortium after his death in 1876, and in 1880 opened as a hydropathic institution, then a hotel.

 Since the 1960s, His Majesty's Naval Base Clyde has been based between the outskirts of Shandon and the village of Garelochhead at Faslane, and it occupies the whole of the former grounds of West Shandon House.

 Shandon House

 Designed by Charles Wilson for William Jamieson, and built in 1849. used as a reform school named St Andrew's, from 1965 until 1986.
 It is currently owned by the Ministry of Defence who had plans to make it into accommodation for Royal Marines serving at the Naval Base nearby.
-It lies behind Faslane Peace Camp, derelict and boarded up.
+It lies behind Faslane Peace Camp.